At this time, Learning Innovation is not accepting applications for Jump Start Grants. Please check back later.

 - Faculty member is expected to communicate about the project and its outcomes within and/or outside of her/his department to share knowledge about active learning methods, and to write (or help Learning Innovation write) a short blog post about the project.

 Please fill out the application form to complete the application process.
 Applications will not be reviewed until all required portions have been received.
 Please contact Learning Innovation if you have questions.

 Applications can be submitted anytime, but application review can take up to four weeks.
 Learning Innovation can not guarantee a particular start time for grant work, but in general, the longer the lead-time on an applications, the better.

-Grant applications will be judged based on feasibility, potential pedagogical impact (particularly on undergraduate learning), level of innovation, fit with department and university goals, focus on assessment or Scholarship of Teaching and Learning, scalability, and other factors.
+Grant applications will be judged based on feasibility, potential pedagogical impact (particularly on undergraduate learning), extent to which project will enhance inclusion, equity or accessibility in student learning experience, level of innovation, fit with department and university goals, focus on assessment or Scholarship of Teaching and Learning, scalability, and other factors.